nginxinc/nginx-amplify-doc/amplify-guide.md

   * Agent can't connect to the TCP socket (when using PHP-FPM with a TCP socket).
   * Agent can't parse the PHP-FPM configuration.
 A possible workaround is to not have any ungrouped directives.
 Try to move any ungrouped directives under [global] and pool section headers.

-If checking the above issues didn't help, please enable the agent's [debug log](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#agent-logfile), restart the agent, wait a few minutes, and then create an issue via Intercom.
-Please attach the debug log to the Intercom chat.
+If checking the above issues didn't help, please enable the agent's [debug log](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#agent-logfile), restart the agent, wait a few minutes, and then create an issue at [nginx-amplify-agent](https://github.com/nginxinc/nginx-amplify-agent/issues) repo along with the relevant debug log.

 Below is the list of supported PHP-FPM metrics.